Check out the Student Services Virtual & On-Campus offerings.

 If not applying online, come to the Admissions/Registration Office on campus for great in-person attention.
 For more information, see the Steps to Admissions and Enrollment.

 Students must complete the Free Application for Federal Student Aid (FAFSA) or Washington Application for State Financial Aid (WASFA) for the appropriate academic year online.
-Review our deadline submission dates.
+Review our application submission deadlines.

 Students receiving financial aid are required to select a program of study that leads to an eligible degree or certificate at North Seattle College.
 Students are responsible for making certain they take courses that pertain to their program of study or risk exhausting their financial aid before they complete their degree or certificate.